andreadittus/EuropeanPrecipitation_paper/README.md

 For peer review, data are labelled by model internal suite-id, see keys below (e.g. 'bw848', etc.)
 The concatenated files are provided for peer-review (see prep1 below).

-The final data archive upon publication will be structured as follows:
+The CEDA data archive is structured as follows:

 Filenames of fixed concentration runs (for full dataset to be published on CEDA): r1i1p1f2 (suite-id: u-bq777): 2014 in historical